b3rkin/object-sensor-sender/README.md

 ## Data Visualisation
 Currently there are 2 python scripts available for data visualisation.
 One writes the raw incoming UDP packets to a file per line, the second visualises the incoming sensor data in real time.
 In both cases the PC needs to be connected to the Arduino via the "tracked-object-AP" access point before calling the scripts.
+1. Connect PC to Arduino Hotspot "tracked-object-AP" with password: "password".
+2. Run the script.
 ### save_packets_to_txt.py
 This script continuously saves the received UDP packets per line in a file called "packets.txt"
 ### rt_sensor_visualiser.py